April 18, 2018

 We keep hearing about car accidents involving distracted driving.
 Recently in the Chicago suburbs, a driver with several passengers flipped his car on an expressway exit-ramp curve.
 He and a female passenger were killed.
 The other passengers were injured, but survived.
 One wonders if distracted driving played a part in this tragedy.

 Distracted driving affects all of us.
 It is truly a public health issue.
 We may have mastered the ability to walk and chew gum at the same time, but that doesn’t mean we can eat a burger and drive at the same time.
 At least not safely.
 Science actually proves that humans are ill-suited for multitasking.
-Studies show that productivity in the workplace, and safety—both on the job and on our roadways—are greatly reduced when we try to switch back and forth between tasks and do more than one thing at a time.
+Studies show that productivity in the workplace, and safety — both on the job and on our roadways — are greatly reduced when we try to switch back and forth between tasks and do more than one thing at a time.
+Attempting to multitask makes us less efficient and more prone to errors.
 Read this article from the American Psychological Association to learn more about the fascinating science behind these conclusions.
 Nowhere is our inability to multitask more evident than in operating motor vehicles.

-The National Highway Traffic Safety Administration determined that distracted driving contributed to the deaths of 3,450 people in 2016.
-Additionally, according to the National Safety Council, more than 40,000 people were killed on US roadways last year.
-Motor vehicle fatalities reported for 2017 went up by 6 percent from 2015.
-This increase represents “the steepest two-year increase in more than 50 years.
+The National Highway Traffic Safety Administration determined that distracted driving, including distractions caused by cellphone use and texting, contributed to the deaths of 3,308 people in 2022 (latest data available).
+Additionally, according to the National Safety Council, more than 46,000 people were killed on US roadways in 2022.
+This represented an increase of more than 22% over 2019 figures.

 Take Safety Tips to Heart

-As the spring and summer travel seasons pick up, meaning more people are on the roads, please remember to minimize distractions while driving.
+As our roadways continue to be congested with traffic year-round, it’s critically important to practice what we learned back in drivers ed class — drive defensively!
+That includes minimizing distractions while driving.
 Check this advice from the National Safety Council on how to do your part to make our roadways safer.
 Please take five minutes to review these suggestions.
 Share them with your friends and your teenage drivers.
 Commit to reducing accidents and the distractions that can cause them.
 Safe travels!